Ben Desclouds B.Eng.Mgt., P.Eng.

 Our Associates perform on-site investigations to determine origin and cause of complex losses.
 Their process: examine and collect evidence, take on-site photos, interview witnesses, conduct testing in our lab and analyze data to produce technical reports that are clear and concise.

-Ben is an Intermediate Associate in the Materials Failure Group at -30- Forensic Engineering.
+Mr. Desclouds is a Senior Associate in the Materials Failure Group at 30 Forensic Engineering.
 He holds a Bachelor of Engineering and Management, Materials Engineering, from McMaster University.
 Ben specializes in analysis of the structure, properties, mechanics and production of materials, as well as project management.
-He has participated in a diversity of investigations during his time at -30-, including product and glass failures, cases involving residential and commercial sprinkler and plumbing systems, and the characterization and/or identification of materials.
+He has participated in a diversity of investigations during his time at 30 Forensic Engineering, including product and glass failures, cases involving residential and commercial sprinkler and plumbing systems, and the characterization and/or identification of materials.
 Ben is licensed as a Professional Engineer in the Province of Ontario.

 SPECIALIZED PROFESSIONAL COMPETENCIES